let-def/ocamp/README.md

 # OCamp subcommands

-## fire
+## The default operation is to start a command

-Just wrap a unix command with "ocamp fire" to enable the extension:
+Just wrap a unix command with "ocamp" to enable the extension:

-    $ ocamp fire bash
+    $ ocamp bash

 This will spawn a new bash session where the following subcommands are enabled.